ShamariFeaster/Templar/README.md

 construct DOM on the fly.
 You DOM will never be represented in JavaScript strings again.

-To bind a data model attribute to a repeat template, simply add the following HTMLElement
+To bind a data model attribute to a repeat template (a div for example), simply add a `data-apl-repeat` attribute like so:
-attribute:

 `<div data-apl-repeat="{{modelName.list}}"></div>`